dhanrajk046/MERN-Stack-E-commerce-Project/README.md

 Run:

 npm run seed

-The seed process can create sample products and an administrator account.

 Demo Admin Account
 Email: admin@shopnest.com
 Password: password123

-⚠️ This credential is intended only for local/demo usage.
-Change or remove it before using the application in a real production environment.
+⚠️ This account is intended only for local/demo usage.
+Change the credentials before using the application in a real production environment.

 ▶️ Run the Application

-The project uses concurrently to simplify local development.

 From the root directory: